iammrsea/portfolio/content/blog/technology/first-post.md

 ---
-title: Adding a Nuxtent-Powered Blog to My Nuxt Site
+title: Adding a Nuxt Blog to My Nuxt Site
 tags: JavaScript, VueJS, Nuxt, Nuxtent
-description: In this post, I survey markdown blogging options for Vue and React, and briefly describe the process of adding a blog to my Nuxt site using the currently unmaintained Nuxtent module.
+description: This is the description of this post.
 author: Ekwugha Andrew
 category: technology
 date: 4/2/2019